 A toxic friend always needs people to listen to their problems even if they don’t follow the advice you give them.
 But let’s be real: you need time for yourself, too.
 The way they react to you telling them you need to focus on yourself will show a lot about their personality.
 A real friend will give you the space you need without making you feel guilty about it.
 A toxic friend, on the other hand, will make it all about them.
 They might come up with different assumptions as to why you don’t want to hang out.
 They’ll feel abandoned because they’ve become so dependent on your attention on them.

 Ask Them a Favor

 Say you’re too busy with work to meet your friends.
-Maybe you’re waiting for the delivery of that skin toner online purchase you made yesterday.
+Maybe you’re installing Rolling TV stands for flat screens or waiting for the delivery of that skin toner online purchase you made yesterday.
 Or maybe an Amazon package is bound to arrive and you need to stay home to receive it.
 Ask them to cover for you and see what they’ll do.
 If they use this against you and say you owe them one, that doesn’t necessarily mean they’re a toxic friend.
 It’s human nature.
 However, if they make you feel bad in front of your other friends, that’s not a good sign.
 They could come up with an upsetting story telling everyone you didn’t want to meet up.
 And when you confront them about it, they might just turn it around on you.

 Listen to Their Problems